 For instance, he's got a new book advocating global government called The Great Experiment.

-In the in the book, Strobe Talbot, this guy was had the levers of power in the United States government in the Department of State.
+In the book, Strobe Talbot, this guy had the levers of power in the United States government in the Department of State.

 He says he's a citizen of the world, quoting Socrates.

-And he says, quote, it's my furv uh is prediction or proclamation that, quote, within a hundred years, nationhood, as we know it will be obsolete.
+And he says, quote, it's my fervent, his prediction or proclamation that, quote, within 100 years, nationhood, as we know it, will be obsolete.

 All states will recognize a single global authority, close quote.